agstack/inatrace-frontend/README.md

 ### Dashboard

-The Dashboard contains graphical representation of selected Company data.
-Currently, there is support for display the Deliveries for selected time frame and displaying processing performance for selected Processing action and time frame.
+The Dashboard contains a graphical representation of selected Company data.
+Currently, there is support for displaying the Deliveries for the selected time frame and displaying processing performance for the selected Processing action and time frame.

 #### Deliveries